 - Think of the why: First thing, keep your intention clear and strong.
 When you start missing your ex and find yourself going down the same rabbit hole of longing and yearning, asking yourself, “What do I want to achieve from this?” will help you

-- No social media: Do not let them access you in any form.
-Do not make it easy for you to reach them when you are feeling weak.
-Block them.
-Delete their number from your phone
+- Block them on social media: Apart from deleting and blocking each other’s numbers, it’s equally important that you do not let them access you in any form.
+Do not make it easy for you to reach them when you are feeling weak

-- Focus on other relationships: Taking away your attention from your ex to other important people in your life can be very helpful
+- Focus on other relationships: Taking away your attention from your ex to other important people in your life can be very helpful.
+Hanging out with friends, spending time with family, and in due course of time, opening up your heart and mind to the possibility of a new relationship can make it easier to maintain no contact with an ex-partner

 - Self-care: This is the time to focus on your happiness and engage in some TLC and self-love.
 Read more.
+Make time for physical activities that get those endorphins rushing into your bloodstream and make you feel happy.
 Pursue an old or a new hobby.
-Exercise.
 Eat better.
 Travel.
-Rearrange your furniture
+Do the things that make you feel good about yourself

 - Stay away from rebounds: Treat this as a fair warning that by distractions we do not mean rebounds.
 Try to stay away from distracting yourself by jumping into new romantic relationships.
-It’s not fair to you or to the new person in your life
+It’s not fair to you or to the new person in your life.
+Give yourself enough time to heal and recover from heartbreak before you dip your toes into the dating pool again.
+Until then, focus on personal growth and becoming the best version of yourself

-- No contact means you stop contacting your ex and cut them off completely for a short time, say 30-60 days, until you feel ready and have confidence to make decisions that are healthy for you
+- No contact means cutting off all forms of contact with an ex for a short time, say 30-60 days, until you feel ready and have confidence to make decisions that are healthy for you

 - Doing this is important because it helps you stop thinking about them all the time, putting you in a better mental state and making getting over your ex a lot easier